About this artwork

 - Currently Off View

 - Middlesex (Object made in)

 - Linen and cotton, plain weave; copperplate printed

 - 210.9 × 133.9 cm (83 1/8 × 52 3/4 in.)
 Warp repeat: 204.1 cm (80 3/8 in.)

-- Restricted gift of Mrs. Howell B. Erminger, Jr.
+- Purchased with funds provided by Mrs. Howell B. Erminger, Jr.